SB01 Manual Superlative™

 With the resonance control set to maximum, the resonant peak of filter will feed back into itself to the point of self-oscillation.
 This type of oscillation results in a pure sine wave with no harmonics.

 To explore the filter in self-oscillation, set FREQ to about half, and set RES and KYBD to the maximum.
-The filter output will track the note played to within 1%.
-Use the FREQ slider to adjust note tuning or turn down the other tone sources in the SOURCE MIXER to taste.
+The filter output will track the keyboard note played to within 1%.
+Use the FREQ slider to adjust the offset or turn down the other tone sources in the SOURCE MIXER to taste.

 Voltage Controlled Amplifier (VCA)